-The Company has two operating business segments a) Contract staffing services (including our newly acquired Scribe Solutions, Inc. Business), and b) Direct hire placement.
+The Company has two operating business segments a) Contract staffing services and b) Direct hire placement.
 These operating segments were determined based primarily on how the chief operating decision maker views and evaluates our operations.
 Operating results are regularly reviewed by the chief operating decision maker to make decisions about resources to be allocated to the segment and to assess its performance.
 Other factors, including type of business, type of employee, length of employment and revenue recognition are considered in determining these operating segments.